When Boards Know Their Role & Still Fail to Help Fundraise

 These leaders fear people will think less of them if they ask others to get involved.

-Once they invited a prospects to an events.
+Once, they invited prospects to an event.
 They found the encounters awkward.
-And, besides the guests didn’t give.
-Or, they created brought friends who gave.
-Besides never being thanked, staff immediately asked them to bring more.
+Besides, the guests didn’t give.
+Or, they brought friends who gave.
+Besides never being thanked, the staff immediately asked them to bring more.

 These members are new in town or have been out-of-pocket (family health issues, etc.).
 They feel disconnected.
-Their network feels sparse and fragile and too risky to share.
+Their network feels sparse, fragile, and too risky to share.

 Not only will you not get results.
 You risk fostering resentment and members tuning out your requests .
 Failing to diagnose what’s preventing fundraising efforts is why many CEOs complain their boards don’t fundraise.
 Leading with Intent (2021), for instance, found that chief executives gave boards C minus on fundraising performance a C minus.

-Instead, identify the reasons (usually there are several) why your board’s stuck.
+Instead, identify the reasons (usually several) why your board is stuck.
 When you grasp what’s behind this common problem, you’ll stop being frustrated by their behavior.
-Instead you’ll cure instead their fears and erase their false impressions.
+Instead, you’ll cure their fears and erase their false impressions.

-Your insights on why their resist will help you craft a customized cure.
-The board in the Zoom session needed help on identifying their circles of influence and how to use casual conversation to explore nonprofit interests.
+Your insights on why they resist will help you craft a customized cure.
+The board in the Zoom session needed help identifying their circles of influence and using casual conversation to explore nonprofit interests.

 Just as you don’t heal a viral infection the same way you resolve a bacterial one, respond to this problem by solving what ails your board.
 Stop using the one size fits all “don’t know their roles” appraoch.